Common Name(s): African Blackwood, Mpingo (Swahili)

 Rot Resistance: Heartwood is rated as very durable in regards to decay resistance, though only moderately resistant to insect attack.
 The sapwood is commonly attacked by powder-post beetles and other borers.

 Workability: Very difficult to work with hand or machine tools, with an extreme blunting effect on cutters.
-African Blackwood is most often used in turned objects, where it is considered to be among the very finest of all turning woods—capable of holding intricate details, and is reported to hold screw threads nearly as well as metal.
+African Blackwood is most often used in turned objects, where it is considered to be among the very finest of all turning woods—capable of holding threads and other intricate details well.
+When made into clarinet or oboe bodies, the wood is typically processed on metal-working equipment, giving it a reputation as being metal-like in some of its working properties.

 Odor: African Blackwood has a mild—though distinctive—scent while being worked.